lorio/reactnd-project-myreads/README.md

 # MyReads Project

 This is the starter template for the final assessment project for Udacity's React Fundamentals course.
 The goal of this template is to save you time by providing a static example of the CSS and HTML markup that may be used, but without any of the React code that is needed to complete the project.

-If you choose to start with this template, your job will be to add interactivity to the app by refactoring the static code in this template.
+You must add interactivity to the app by refactoring the static code in this template.

-Of course, you are free to start this project from scratch if you wish!
-Just be sure to use [Create React App](https://github.com/facebookincubator/create-react-app) to bootstrap the project.

-## TL;DR

-To get started developing right away:

-* install all project dependencies with `npm install`
+1. Install all project dependencies with `npm install`
-* start the development server with `npm start`
+2. Start the development server with `npm start`

 ## What You're Getting
 ```bash